pragmagrid/lifemapper-server/README.rst

    # rpm -el <rpm-name>
    # rpm -i  <path-to-new-rpm-name>.rpm

-.. _Updating : docs/Updating.rst#id2
+.. _Updating : docs/Updating.rst

-If you are installing the lifemapper-lmserver rpm (Lifemapper source code), see `Updating`_  to update the configuration, database, and restart services.
+If you are installing the lifemapper-lmserver rpm (Lifemapper source code), see **Update code and scripts** at `Updating`_  to update the configuration, database, and restart services.

 Start using the roll, see `Using Lifemapper`_